December 17, 2017 will mark the 84th Annual MANO (Northampton) Christmas Bird Count and the 117th National Audubon Christmas Bird Count.

 Some folks start searching at midnight for owls.
 Others start at sunrise.
 Some spend the entire day, others a couple of hours.
 No one is too young or too senior to participate.
 Beginners are welcome – we’ll make sure you join a group with at least one experienced birdwatcher.
 We hope you’ll join us for this great day.
 You will probably make new friends, learn a bit, laugh a lot and get a great workout.

 You can even participate from home as long as you are within the CBC circle.
-You can count birds that visit your feeders – just is sure at least a week before to arrange this with the compilers.
-Contact the compilers at email@example.com
+You can count birds that visit your feeders.
+Check to be sure you are in the circle and please contact the compilers at email@example.com to be included.

 And – eat great food –when at the end of the day we come together for a delicious potluck while we tally the day’s birds at the Hitchcock Center for the Environment at 845 West Street, Amherst beginning at 4:30 p.m.
 Contact Sue Emerson at Spe33@charter.net